Wilmer Flores Player Props: Giants vs. Cardinals

-On Monday, Wilmer Flores (.286 batting average in his past 10 games, with a double, a home run, a walk and three RBI) and the San Francisco Giants play the St. Louis Cardinals, whose starting pitcher will be Jordan Montgomery.
+On Wednesday, Wilmer Flores (.244 batting average in his past 10 games, with a double, a home run, a walk and an RBI) and the San Francisco Giants play the St. Louis Cardinals, whose starting pitcher will be Steven Matz.
 First pitch is at 9:45 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Mets.
+He had a one-hit showing in his previous game (1-for-4) against the Cardinals.

 Wilmer Flores Game Info & Props vs. the Cardinals